michelfernandez/cove/site/content/english/pricing.md

     price="2.50"
     currency="CHF /"
     period=signature
-    small="up to a maximum of CHF 30, plus signatures from external parties*." feature="2 signatures/ month free of charge"
-    feature-small="*If you invite other people to sign, an additional CHF 2.00 to 2.50 per signature is added." cta-label="Get started"
+    small="up to a maximum of CHF 30 (excluding signatures made by external parties*)." feature="2 signatures per month free of charge" feature-small="*If you invite someone to sign, an additional CHF 2.00 to 2.50 per signature will be charged." cta-label="Get started"
     cta-href="https://my.skribble.com/signup/"
     cta-target=""